Getting Started | C++

 Quick Tour

-Here's how trueform enables complex geometric workflows with minimal code—wrapping your existing data, performing queries, and computing results in real time:
+Here's how trueform enables complex geometric workflows with minimal code:

 #include <trueform/trueform.hpp>